+44 (0) 207 252 3900 [email protected]

 Monday - Friday 10:00 - 17:30

 When planning a special event, finding the right event space will be one of the most important aspects of throwing the perfect party, press launch or corporate show, that people will talk about all year.

 Yes, choosing the right caterer and music is crucial to making an event noteworthy, but the event space makes the first and lasting impression on guests.
 Will they walk into a dark, small, overcrowded space, or will it be an open, interesting, and functional space?
 The food and music could be great, but if there isn’t enough room at the venue for everybody to get a seat, or it is dirty and poorly-lit, this could trump the positive aspects of the event, making it a flop.
-However, if you go into the process of finding an event space with a few tips and tricks, you could find a venue that fits all your needs, including budget, size, ambiance, and location.
+However, if you go into the process of finding an event space with a few tips and tricks, you could find a venue that fits all your needs, including budget, size, ambience, and location.

 Below are a few suggestions to get you on your way to throwing a memorable event.

 The most valuable thing you can give yourself when finding the right venue is time.
 Start looking for a location well in advance, as popular event spaces could book over a year beforehand.
 Starting early will ensure that you have a variety of space options, and not just whatever is “left over”.
 Also, giving yourself enough time will allow you to research different details of each space that you are interested in.
 You will be able to find out about different hotels near this space for guests to stay in, local transportation options to and from the event, and what there is to do around the given location for guests who may be staying for more than one day.